Chew/TARDIS-Docs/docs/chemistry-lab/index.md

 ### Lab Table

-In-game description: Combine elements and compounds to create bleach, ice bombs, heat blocks, and fertiliser.
+> Combine elements and compounds to create bleach, ice bombs, heat blocks, and fertiliser.

 As the description implies, you can craft those 4 items, just like you would with the [chemical compounder](#chemical-compounding).
 Place items in the bottom row from left to right, then click Check